CEO Stories: Never Settle – The Story of Tana Greene

-In the life of Tana Greene, CEO of The Greene Group, going from an abusive relationship in Virginia to a considerable entrepreneurial, and now, inspirational success, in North Carolina, it represents a much longer journey.
+In the life of Tana Greene, CEO of The Greene Group, going from an abusive relationship in Virginia to becoming a female entrepreneur success story, in North Carolina, it represents a much longer journey.

 As a ninth grader, dating a well-known high school senior seemed dreamlike.
 Reality hit when Tana Greene got pregnant.
 The young couple married, and the father of her child soon changed.
 She says he beat her before she dropped her baby off at her parents, and that he aimed a shotgun at her head as she prepared for work.
 After two years, Greene mustered the courage to leave him.
 She wrote down four goals — finish school, own a home by the age of 25, start a business by 30, and marry a “knight in shining armor.”